 The framework of support

 At King James’s School we use the funding to support eligible students to fulfil their potential.
-This support prioritises their pastoral, social and academic needs and is designed to meet the needs of individual students.
+The three year strategy is evidence based to ensure the funding has the greatest impact using the latest Education Endowment Foundation (EEF) research.
+This support prioritises high quality teaching, targeted academic support and wider approaches such as attendance intervention and social and emotional/ mental health support and is designed to meet the needs of individual students.

 We do not target the additional funding purely at examination performance.
 A strong focus is put upon building self-esteem, confidence and resilience amongst these students.
 We believe that focussing on personal development skills is likely to impact upon academic performance as they develop through Key Stage 3 & 4.

-Pupil premium students at King James’s School have a range of barriers to their learning including attendance, behaviour, engagement, resources and family circumstances.
-The personalised approach we adopt with these students includes support that students may not otherwise receive at home.
+Pupil premium students at King James’s School may have a range of barriers to their learning including poor attendance, engagement issues, social and emotional/mental health needs, lack of access to resources and support though family circumstances.
+The personalised approach we adopt with these students includes support that students may not otherwise be able to access.

-Our Learning Managers co-ordinate support and make links with the families.
+Our Learning Managers, supported by Directors of Key Stage co-ordinate support and make links with the families.
 Some support may be temporary; some will stay in place for longer.
 All interventions are reviewed regularly to assess impact and are modified or changed as necessary.
-The largest areas of expenditure are our small group tuition programme and pastoral officer support.
-The tuition programme typically reaches over 100 students in English and Maths; some students access both.
+The largest area of expenditure is to ensure our wider pastoral team can provide targeted intervention to fully support our students and their families.

 The full range of strategies can be seen in the expenditure chart below.